FEATURE image: Late afternoon at Leon’s Frozen Custard in Milwaukee, Wisconsin. June 2017.Author’s photograph. (4.53mb, DSC_0728).

 Shooting scenes for Charade involved many locations in Paris.

 Grant’s character, Walter Eckland, played against Grant’s film type.
 Ecklund was a bedraggled loner in the South Pacific during World War II who reluctantly takes under his protection an unmarried French school teacher (Leslie Caron) and her seven grade school students.
 They were suddenly made refugees from the war during a Japanese bombing raid.
 The heart-warming Father Goose was a mega-hit at its release during Christmas 1964 and made millions of dollars.
 Receipts, however, were significantly less than in each of Grant’s three previous films — Operation Petticoat in 1959 with Tony Curtis, That Touch of Mink in 1962 with Doris Day, and Charade.
-Despite a lot of pre-Oscar buzz, Grant wasn’t even nominated for his performance.
-It was one more disappointment for Grant as he worked to possibly be given an Academy Award before he might retire.
+Despite a lot of pre-Oscar buzz, Grant wasn’t nominated for his performance.
+Father Goose was one more disappointment for Grant as he worked to possibly be given an Academy Award before he might retire.

 Cary Grant and Doris Day in the hit romantic comedy, That Touch of Mink.
 Grant was dismayed that his 1964 romantic comedy adventure film Father Goose made less money than Charade and almost $6 million less than That Touch of Mink in 1962 and Operation Petticoat in 1959 combined.

 Cary Grant was cast as wealthy businessman Philip Shane, a role originally meant for Rock Hudson.
 That Touch of Mink was, above all, intended to be a Doris Day vehicle.
-From 1962 to 1964 Doris Day was THE top box office star in Hollywood.
-Her presence definitely contributed to Universal Pictures’ bottom line since That Touch of Mink was the fourth biggest money maker of that year.
+From 1962 to 1964 Doris Day was the top box office star in Hollywood.
+Her presence definitely contributed to Universal Pictures’ bottom line since That Touch of Mink was the fourth biggest money maker of the year.

 Playing working girl Cathy Timberlake, the movie is basically a stylish “boy meets girl, boy loses girl, boy gets girl back”—and given a chance to learn his lesson, they get married.
 American audiences loved the concept as well as Day and Grant together on the big screen.
-The film was the fastest million-dollar earner of the year- and set a record at the time for the highest gross earnings in an initial theatrical release.
+The film was the fastest million-dollar earner of 1962 and set a record at the time for the highest gross earnings in an initial theatrical release.

 Newly married in June 1965 to Dyan Cannon who was expecting their baby, Grant announced he was flying to Japan to make another movie.
 Grant returned to California permanently just in time to drive his wife to the hospital to deliver their first child, a baby daughter, born on February 26, 1966.